Adejumok/World-Oldest-Businesses/README.md

 ## Objectives
 The main objectives of this project are:

+- What characteristics enable a business to stand the test of time?
+- Identify the oldest businesses in each continent?
 - Identify and analyze the world's oldest businesses across various industries and regions.
 - Explore the historical context and factors contributing to the longevity of these businesses.
 - Investigate the strategies and practices adopted by these businesses to survive and thrive over the years.